-In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series 2017B Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"); and (ii) interest on the Series 2017B Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
-In addition, in the opinion of Bond Counsel, interest on the Series 2017B Bonds is exempt from all current Maryland, Virginia, and District of Columbia personal income taxes.
-See "Tax Matters" herein.
+In the opinion of Butler Snow LLP, Bond Counsel, under existing laws, regulations, rulings, and judicial decisions and assuming the accuracy of certain representations and continuous compliance with certain covenants described herein, interest on the Series 2018 Bonds (defined below) is excludable from gross income under federal income tax laws pursuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date of delivery of the Series 2018 Bonds, and such interest is not a specific preference item for purposes of the federal alternative minimum tax except that, for tax years beginning before January 1, 2018, such interest is required to be included in calculating the "adjusted current earnings" adjustment applicable to corporations for purposes of computing the federal alternative minimum taxable income of corporations.
+Bond Counsel is further of the opinion that, under existing law, interest on the Series 2018 Bonds is exempt from all current Maryland, Virginia and District of Columbia personal income taxes.
+For a more complete description, see "TAX MATTERS" herein.

-\$496,500,000 WASHINGTON METROPOLITAN AREA TRANSIT AUTHORITY Gross Revenue Transit Bonds, Series 2017B
+\$239,920,000 WASHINGTON METROPOLITAN AREA TRANSIT AUTHORITY Gross Revenue Transit Bonds, Series 2018